Joan of Kent-26 April 1355

 He took another step, closing the space between them, and leant in to her ear.
 ‘It’s clear,’ he whispered, taking her into his arms.
 Within seconds they were in bed together.
 After that, Joan had made love to Thierry on every trip.

 He was as good as his word and Joan became impressed with his discretion.
 Eventually he had been promoted to be the co-ordinator of passenger transport for Les Etoiles in the Western Mediterranean.
 It was a position of great trust.
 Many of his passengers would be political exiles or refugees.
-Now over a year later, Joan still kept in contact him through his parent organisation’s courier system.
+Now over a year later, Joan still kept in contact with him through his parent organisation’s courier system.

 She yawned, thrust the fear and loneliness from her and fell into a deep sleep.